Facebook Account Hacked? Here's How To Take Back Control

 The best antivirus software to protect your Facebook account

 We can't overstate the importance of real-time malware protection.
 It lets you detect, stop, and remove threats before they infect your account or system.
-Each of our top 3 picks can stop hackers in their tracks and protect your Facebook account:
+Each of our top picks can help stop hackers in their tracks and protect your Facebook account:

 • McAfee: McAfee has been a trusted name in malware protection for years, with good reason.
 It includes features like identity and credit protection, a password manager, and a VPN for more security.